 Phytocannabinoids are the cannabinoids produced in hemp.
 They have impressive therapeutic potential.
 Key compounds are included in the cannabinoid list below, and you will find a different combination of these compounds in our Phytocannabinoid-Rich Oil, CBD Gummies, Broad Spectrum Hemp Oil, and Pure CBD Oil.

 Cannabichromene is a cannabinoid that contributes to the overall analgesic, anti-inflammatory and antifungal effects of medical cannabis.

-CBD is a primary phytocannabinoid accounting for up to 40% of the plant extract.
+CBD is a primary phytocannabinoid.
 Extensive research has demonstrated CBD to be a powerful antioxidant.
 Studies indicate its potential to treat a range of inflammatory, ischemic, age-related and autoimmune disorders.

 Cannabidiolic Acid (CBDa)

 Similar to CBD, CBDa has anti-inflammatory and anesthetic effects.
 Research suggests that CBDa may restrict pivotal inflammatory intermediators to treat pain and arthritis.

 Cannabidivarin is a homolog of cannabidiol.
 It is reported to have powerful anti-convulsive effects.